 Chao called that "a wonderful example" of a public-private partnership.
 The administration of President Donald Trump has highlighted private investment as a main component of an as-yet unrevealed infrastructure plan.

-The administration also has recommended to Congress that it phase out the Capital Improvement Grant programs, which would provide the federal financing for the South Shore projects.
+The administration also has recommended to Congress that it phase out the Capital Investment Grant program, which would provide the federal financing for the South Shore projects.

 But Republican Sen. Todd Young and Democratic Rep. Pete Visclosky expressed optimism their respective houses would continue the programs in the coming years.

-"I support robust funding of the Capital Improvement Grant program," Young said.
+"I support robust funding of the Capital Investment Grant program," Young said.
 "One would think this would be a natural fit for receiving funding."

 Visclosky, a member of the House Appropriations Committee, said appropriators in both chambers have maintained the programs in bills they've sent to their respective full membership.